Peace Corps Prep Applied Minor (AM) and Certificate Program

 Leveraging concrete knowledge and skills is central to on-the-ground international development work.
 Through Earlham’s Peace Corps Prep program, you will begin to build a professional specialty, which should serve your career well whether or not you become a Peace Corps Volunteer.

-There are six sectors in which Peace Corps volunteers serve, in which you’ll align your studies to as you prepare for a career in service.
+There are six sectors in which Peace Corps volunteers serve, one of which you’ll align your studies to as you prepare for a career in service.

 Foreign language skills

-Peace Corps Prep minimum course requirements align with those required of applicants to the Peace Corps itself, which vary by linguistic region.
+Peace Corps Prep minimum course requirements align with those needed for graduation, but applicants to the Peace Corps itself should be aware of language requirements for certain placements.

 Engaging thoughtfully and fluidly across cultures begins with one’s own self-awareness.
 The goal is for you to build your capacity to shift perspective and behavior around relevant cultural differences.